 They have high expectations from brands with 44% expecting to be served relevant content.
 It’s no surprise, then, the number one attribute that helps drive action is aesthetic, more than any other generation.

-Advocacy.
 Gen Zers are selective when purchasing, preferring to buy from those that align with their passions.
-They focus on quality and authenticity, hungry to purchase from brands that are ethical and contribute to the greater good.
-60% of Gen Zers said it is also important for brands to value their opinions.
+They focus on quality and authenticity (PDF), hungry to purchase from brands that are ethical and contribute to the greater good.
+60% of Gen Zers (PDF) said it is also important for brands to value their opinions.
 When they feel heard, Gen Zers become brand ambassadors, proudly sharing their experiences with their network.
-6 in 10 regularly inform friends and family about new products and 47% have posted an online review of a product or company within the last month.
+6 in 10 (PDF) regularly inform friends and family about new products and 47% (PDF) have posted an online review of a product or company within the last month.

 Success for retail brands requires tapping the untapped opportunities, especially in new targets, which foundationally lie in communicating to customers on the right platform with the right message at the right time.
 For Gen Z, they’re unexpectedly omnichannel shoppers who respond to engaging, relevant content and are more receptive to brands that stand for something and create immersive experiences both online and in-store.